OmniCar/SAM-usersync-cf/README.md

    ```

    The user id must be the id of an existing user from the `user` table in the SAM database for the current environment.

+## Notes on the Implementation

+- Currently, topics are named according to their project names, ie. `production/non-production`.
+At some point, we want
+  to change them so they are named after the _environment_ instead, but this requires the respective cloud functions to
+  be deployed once for each environment, and it requires them to be environment-aware, which means that we first need to
+  figure out how to inject environment variables into the cloud function.
+Runtime Configurator will also need to be
+  changed accordingly, so there continues to be a configuration per cloud function.